IEEE-SBM20-21/ieee-sbm20-21.github.io/_projects/(4) Covid-19 Tracker.md

 # Covid-19 Tracker

-With the rapid increase of number of Covid-19 cases all over the world, it is important to keep a note on condition of various countries and
+By Making an ept use of technology we made a covid 19 tracker website .It is of the prime importance to be abreast with the current covid scenario in various countries .
+We used the covid API to import the current information of covid cases in myriad of countries and bring it to you.

 ![preview](assets/images/covid_2.jpeg)

 <p class="text-center">
-{% include elements/button.html link="https://github.com/IEEE-SBM20-21/Covid-tracker" text="Learn More" %}
+{% include elements/button.html link="https://github.com/YoussefRaafatNasry/portfolYOU" text="Learn More" %}
 </p>